arvalis-cigale/stereo-training-course/README.md

 > pip install scikit-image
 > pip install scipy

-- Go to your workspace folder (say 'HOME\dev\stereo-notebook'), and from a cmd shell, launch jupyter :
+- Go to your workspace folder (the one in which you have   'WORKING_DIR\dev\stereo-notebook'), and from a cmd shell, launch jupyter :

-> HOME\dev\stereo-notebook>jupyter notebook
+> WORKING_DIR\WORKSPACE>jupyter notebook

 - Select as associated kernel the "stereo-venv" just created